syedmujtaba-10/AI-ImageFinder/README.md

-# 🧠 ImageFinder — AI-Powered Image Search with FastAPI + React
+# 🧠 ImageFinder: AI-Powered Image Search with FastAPI + React

 ImageFinder is a full-stack **AI-powered semantic image search engine** that lets users describe what they want to see and instantly retrieves relevant images from a local dataset.
 It uses **LLaVA for caption generation** and **Nomic embeddings for search**, all hosted locally via **LM Studio**.